infsys-lab/privacy-glue/README.md

     $ pip install -r requirements-dev.txt
     ```

-    **Note:** Our `torch==1.12.1` dependency works out-of-the-box with CUDA version `11.3`.
-If you have a different version of CUDA, refer to the official [PyTorch](https://pytorch.org/get-started/locally/) webpage for alternative pip installation commands which will provide torch optimized for your CUDA version.

 2. This repository requires a working installation of Git [`LFS`](https://git-lfs.github.com/) to access upstream task data.
 We utilized version `3.2.0` in our implementation.

 3. **Optional:** If you intend to develop this repository further, we recommend installing [`pre-commit`](https://github.com/pre-commit/pre-commit) to utilize local pre-commit hooks for various code-checks.